JD-011/Chai-aur-Backend/Readme.md

 ---

-# Assignment-1:
-=> explore about exit codes in node.js like one we used here "process.exit(1)" <br>
-=> Try to print and understand the connection response we get when we connect to our mongoDB database using "mongoose.connect()" (done)

----

 # Creating some preparation for the future use:
 => Here we are setting up some middlewares & also creating custom API response and error handling class <br>
 => this step is very important & crucial whenever we are creating any production grade application, and this step is very common in every production grade codes <br>